iebox/BookAlchemy/7Habits.md

 - But when people become more mature and their own lives take on a separate meaning, they want involvement, significant involvement.
 And if they don’t have that involvement, they don’t buy it.
 Then you have a significant motivational problem which cannot be solved at the same level of thinking that created it.”

+## HABIT 3          Put First Things First : Personal `Management`

+##### Habit 1 says, “You’re the creator.
+You are in charge.”

+It’s based on the four unique human endowments of imagination, conscience, independent will, and, particularly, self-awarness.
+It empowers you to say, “That’s an unhealthy program I’ve been given from my childhood, from my social mirror.
+I don’t like that ineffective script.
+I can change.”

+##### Habit 2 is the first or mental creation.
+It’s based on imagination—the ability to envision, to see the potential, to create with our minds what we cannot at present see with our eyes; and conscience—the ability to detect our own uniqueness and the personal, moral, and ethical guidelines within which we can most happily fulfill it.
+It’s the deep contact with our basic paradigms and values and the vision of what we can become.

+##### Habit 3, then, is the second creation, the physical creation.

+It’s the fulfillment, the actualization, the natural emergence of Habits 1 and 2.
+It’s the exercise of independent will toward becoming principle-centered.
+It’s the day-in, day-out, moment-by-moment doing it.